-8. Can I propose more than one studentship?
+7. Can I propose more than one studentship?

 Separate applications from the same supervisor, with different partners or topics, are acceptable.
-However, the number of supervisory commitments will be one element of assessing feasibility, and since there are only three studentships per annum competition is likely to be strong.
+However, the number of supervisory commitments will be one element of assessing feasibility, and since there are only four studentships competition is likely to be strong.